Summer Programs Frequently Asked Questions

 If I am only interested in Test Prep, do I have to submit a full application?

-Students who only intend to enroll in Test Prep are not required to submit transcripts and/or report cards, current grades, or recommendations.
-The Summer Programs Application and application fee are still required.
+Students who only intend to enroll in Test Prep are not required to submit transcripts current grades, or recommendations.
+The Summer Programs Application form and application fee are still required.

 Please contact the Summer Programs Office by phone at (203) 697-2365 or by email at choatesummer@choate.edu to waive the materials not required.

-- If applying for financial aid, the 2024 Academic Program participants must complete the Choate Summer Programs Financial Aid application form and upload supporting IRS documentation.
+5. If applying for financial aid, 2025 Academic Program participants must complete the Choate Summer Programs Financial Aid application form and upload supporting IRS documentation.
+The priority deadline is January 31, 2026.

-Applicants who participated in Summer Programs prior to 2024 are required to submit the following:
+Applicants who participated in Summer Programs prior to 2025 are required to:

 - Teacher Recommendation